Nazareth University

 | Avg faculty salary (monthly) | $8,439 |

-Nazareth's admission rate is 74.7% -- moderately accessible.
-SAT mid-ranges of 540-670 math and 530-650 reading, with ACT 23-32, indicate a meaningfully stronger academic preparation level than most peers in this batch -- the 32 ACT upper-mid is genuinely strong.
-The combination of moderate selectivity and strong test scores supports the 73% completion rate, one of the highest in this batch.
+Nazareth's admission rate is 74.7% - moderately accessible.
+SAT mid-ranges of 540-670 math and 530-650 reading, with ACT 23-32, indicate a meaningfully stronger academic preparation level than most peers in our dataset - the 32 ACT upper-mid is genuinely strong.
+The combination of moderate selectivity and strong test scores supports the 73% completion rate, one of the highest in our dataset.
 Nazareth admits academically capable students and effectively retains and graduates them.

 Compared to Similar Schools